Resources

 • 8th Grade Reading

-8th Grade English: Students will choose one of the following books: The Chosen by Chaim Potok, Life of Pi by Yann Martel or The Golden Compass by Philip Pullman.
-After a discussion about the books, students will write an essay on their chosen novel during the first week of classes.
+8th Grade English: Students should choose one of the following books and read it: Life of Pi by Yann Martel, The Catcher in the Rye by JD Salinger or The Golden Compass by Philip Pullman.
+Please highlight or copy down (with page numbers!) at least five quotes from the book relating to the main character’s thoughts, actions, or speech.
+When school begins, students will write an essay on their chosen novel during the first couple weeks of classes.

 8th Grade Rhode Island / U.S. History: